geoffrymichael/CutUpsTwo/README.md

 Status: January 20, 2020 (on break to study for FAANG coding interview)

 The end goal is a creativity helper app.
 In this case, it will, I hope, recreate the function of the so called cut-ups process of inspiration popularized originally by William S. Burroughs and then by David Bowie and Radiohead.
-The basic concept is to have a set of cohesive text (like a book page, a poem, a journal entry, etc) that one would physically cut up and reaarrange to see what novel word associations might appear.
+The basic concept is to have a set of cohesive text (like a book page, a poem, a journal entry, etc) that one would physically cut up and rearrange to see what novel word associations might appear.
 Examples: https://en.wikipedia.org/wiki/Cut-up_technique and https://www.youtube.com/watch?v=m1InCrzGIPU.

 The current iteration is a very early draft.
-Currently I have hi-jacked my main root view button to link to a document text analyizer view just to mess around with the API which I have never used before.
+Currently I have hi-jacked my main root view button to link to a document text analyzer view just to mess around with the API which I have never used before.
 I hope to be able to use this as an additional data source in the future.
 I am using code from apples' sample project for the API currently.
-The button normally takes an amount of text in the text view and allows a user to cut dynamically using the placement of the iphone cursor.
-That text can then be rearanged tactically via a table view controller with drag and drop.
+The button normally takes an amount of text in the text view and allows a user to cut dynamically using the placement of the iPhone cursor.
+That text can then be rearranged tactically via a table view controller with drag and drop.